 How do I enter cases?

-When you log into NOAH or GORUK you will be on the relevant main menu page.
+When you log into NOAH you will be on the relevant main menu page.
 Click on ‘Enter Clinical Data’ and this will lead you to ‘My Patients’.
 If you are adding a patient, click on ‘ add a new case’.
 This will then lead you through a series of screens to record your data.
 If you have any problems please contact: firstname.lastname@example.org.

 How about NHS number and mobile number?